mincho-js/working-group/text/000-css-literals.md

 # Rationale and alternatives

+The goal of this RFC is to make writing CSS in Typescript as natural as it was in the first place.
+So [CSS Modules](https://github.com/css-modules/css-modules) or [preprocessors](https://github.com/awesome-css-group/awesome-css#preprocessors-pill) is a very big competitor and substitute.

-The closest to our task is [emotion-to-vanilla-extract](https://github.com/penx/emotion-to-vanilla-extract), but it's mostly different except for the nesting.
+In the CSS in JS world, The closest to our task is [emotion-to-vanilla-extract](https://github.com/penx/emotion-to-vanilla-extract), but it's mostly different except for the nesting.
 Our solution is much cleaner.

 # Unresolved questions